NFeingold/Virtual-Kubelet-Demonstration/Guide/1 -IoT Hub and AKS/Automation/README.md

 ```
 To interupt the process at any time, just hit ctrl+c

+**Warning:** I have more frequently recieved CrashLoopBackOff errors when using this automation.
+I assume this is similar to the reason I frequently wouldn't have success when building the IoT Hub through the command line.
+Either this or timing is wrong somehow...
+I would recommend deleting the line ```az iot hub create < >``` and creating the IoT Hub through the Azure Interface

 ## If you prefer AutoHotKey over SH...

 First download both the .exe files